How to Submit Events

 Name: Enter a title for your event.
 You’re free to choose any name you like, but please keep it family friendly.
 You’re limited to 60 characters, including spaces and punctuation.

-Description: Enter a brief description for your event.
+Short Description: Enter a brief description for your event.
 Anything that’s relevant to your event and family friendly is acceptable.
 There is a limit of 400 characters, including spaces and punctuation.
-When we mention your event in the event guide, we’ll use what you’ve entered here.
-This year we will have all event descriptions in electronic format ONLY.
+We’ll use what you’ve entered here for any printed materials that mention your event.

 The text and enhancements you provide here will appear only online.

 Please be aware that the short and long descriptions are separate entities; please make sure that all the information from your short entry also appears in your long entry.

 Preferred Start Time: Choose a day and starting time for your event from the menu.
 When we schedule your event, we’ll do our utmost to give you your preferred starting time.

 Important: Gary Con has gone virtual.
 We are essentially a 24-hour event, and event start times are mostly wide open except that no event can begin until 8 am USA Central time on Thursday.